abh05/World-Of-Games/README.md

 pipeline if the tests failed.
 5. *Finalize* - Will terminate our tested container and push to DockerHub the new image we created.

+## CI/CD integration requires the following prerequisites:
+For Jenkins to run all stages successfully
+* Master & Node on a Ubuntu 18.04 OS for POC
+* To avoid permission issues, you may add jenkins to the sudoers file (Jenkins ALL=(ALL) NOPASSWD: ALL)
+* In the 'Tests' folder is the following chromedriver version: 99.0.4844.51-0ubuntu0.18.04.1
+* The version of Chrome that will be installed is 99.0.4844.51-0ubuntu0.18.04.1
+* 'Finalize - upload image' stage requires changing the 'echo' to 'sh' and adding your own credentials

 Enjoy :smile: